-There was a time when investment advisors (IAs) offered reasonable value, but now 99% of them no longer do.
-In fact, investors who still use IAs are throwing away good money after bad.
-IAs belong to an age of limited financial information, lack of online services and tools, and few options to invest wisely as a do-it-yourself (DIY) investor.
-All of these discussion points have been rectified since the mid-2000s with a plethora of financial technology (FinTech) companies now providing transparent and low-cost investing solutions for every type of investor.
-Whether you are starting out or have investable assets in the six or seven-figure range, there are more intelligent ways to invest than using an IA (especially bottom rung mutual fund salespeople).
+There was a time when investment advisors (IAs) offered reasonable value, but now ninety-nine percent of them no longer do.
+In fact, investors who still use IAs are throwing away their hard-earned dollars.
+IAs belong to an age of limited financial information, lack of online services and tools, and few options to invest wisely and independently.
+The value of IAs has decreased since the mid-2000s with a plethora of financial technology (FinTech) companies now providing transparent and low-cost investing solutions for every type of investor.
+Whether you are starting out or have investable assets in the six or seven-figure range, there are more intelligent ways to invest compared with using a traditional investment advisor (especially a bottom rung mutual fund salesperson).

 If you insist on using an advisor, I recommend using an unbiased and objective fee-only advisor who abides by a fiduciary responsibility to his clients.
 Also, bringing on board qualified advisors regarding insurance, tax, and estate planning makes sense to optimize your financial activities.

 Your advisor can’t predict the future.
 He knows where the markets are going just as much as you, but he profits from your gullibility and ignorance.
 The best he can do is offer suitable recommendations based on your investor profile.
 For example, a portfolio based on your goals, risk tolerance, time horizon, and so on.

 Most advisors practice “suitability” as it relates to a standard of care, not fiduciary stewardship thus attracting conflicts of interest to the detriment of your returns.
 Sorry, but most IAs are more sales professional than they are savvy investment consultants.
 Some even rise to snake oil man statuses such as Bernie Madoff and Earl Jones.